snapshot-labs/snapshot-strategies/src/strategies/api/README.md

 Note that for the example above, `element.score` is a string representation in wei.
 Your response can return any value as long as:
   1. The return can be stringified `.toString()`
-  2. The stringified version of your response can be passed into `formatUnits`: https://docs.ethers.org/v3/api-utils.html?highlight=formatunits#ether-strings-and-wei
+  2. The stringified version of your response can be passed into the second argument of `formatUnits`: https://docs.ethers.org/v3/api-utils.html?highlight=formatunits#ether-strings-and-wei

 ## Testing
 You can test this strategy by updating the `examples.json` file and running `npm run test --strategy=api`